DarGUI logo

 Bugs

-Please report any bugs that you find, ether by using the SourceForge Bug Tracker or by email to mgpoole@users.sourceforge.net
+Please report any bugs that you find, either by using the SourceForge Bug Tracker or by email to mgpoole@users.sourceforge.net